Meet the staff of Veterinary Mobility Center

 Alexina - Veterinarian

 Dr. Alexina Labrecque was born and raised in Saskatoon, SK.
 She completed her Bachelor of Science in Agriculture, majoring in Animal Science at the University of Saskatchewan in 2014 and graduated from the Western College of Veterinary Medicine in 2018.
 She joined the Veterinary Mobility Center in September 2020 after working in rural mixed animal practice.
 Alexina is very interested in rehabilitation and integrative therapies to help improve animal’s overall health and well-being.
-Alexina has completed her Certification in Clinical Integrative Canine Rehabilitation through the College of Integrative Veterinary Therapies (CIVT).
+Alexina has completed her Certifications in both Clinical Integrative Canine Rehabilitation and Veterinary Acupuncture through the College of Integrative Veterinary Therapies (CIVT).
 In her spare time, Alexina enjoys spending time with family and friends, reading, and travelling.

 Secret Aspiration: To be Taylor Swift’s best friend